Why Are Signs Of Depression In Men Different From Women's Symptoms?

 • Risky behaviors

 Men with depression and other health conditions might struggle without support due to stereotypes about what "masculinity" means to them.
-These stereotypes might condition men to limit their expression of emotions linked to depression or refuse emotional support or health services in order to avoid being perceived as "sensitive."
+These stereotypes might condition men to limit their expression of emotions linked to depression or even refuse emotional support or health services in order to avoid being perceived as "sensitive."

 Getty/jeffbergen

-Unpacking common symptoms of depression in men
+Unpacking common symptoms and signs of depression in men

 Escapism

-• Watching or paying for pornography
+• Watching and/or paying for pornography

 • Playing video games